Huntsville Young Professionals

 2.3.
 Actions and Views: The actions and views of the participants and agents do not represent those of the BoD or HYP.

 2.4.
 Liability: Participants accept personal liability and risk for any injuries, damages, or losses for attending or participating in HYP events.
-HYP is not responsible or liable for any injuries, damages, or losses caused by participants
+HYP is not responsible or liable for any injuries, damages, or losses caused by participants.

-THE BOARD OF DIRECTORS
+ARTICLE 3 - THE BOARD OF DIRECTORS

 3.1.
 Purpose: The BoD will manage the business, property, and affairs of HYP.